5 Facts About Your Well Water You Need to Know

 3. Well Water Must Be Tested Annually

-5. Purifying Your Well Water Is Better than Buying Bottled Water
+5. Purifying Your Well Water Beats Buying Bottled Water